charmgil/M-CTBN/Readme.txt

 [Hong, Batal, Hauskrecht 2014] C. Hong, I. Batal, and M. Hauskrecht.
 A mixtures-of-trees framework for multi-label classification.
 ACM International Conference on Information and Knowledge Management (CIKM 2014), Shanghai, China.
 November 2014.

+R. Fan, K. Chang, C. Hsieh, X. Wang, and C. Lin.
+LIBLINEAR: A Library for Large Linear Classification, Journal of Machine Learning Research 9(2008), 1871-1874.
+Software available at http://www.csie.ntu.edu.tw/~cjlin/liblinear

 [Eduardo, Plastino, Freitas 2013] G., Eduardo, A. Plastino, and A. Freitas.
 A Genetic Algorithm for Optimizing the Label Ordering in Multi-Label Classifier Chains.
 IEEE 25th International Conference on Tools with Artificial Intelligence (ICTAI), pp.469-476, 2013.